 When you have passed Crawler’s Ledge the hike becomes easier again as the trail gets less exposed and the wind calms.
 After 10 miles (16 km) you reach the sign that informs you that you are entering Kalalau Valley.
 Here it’s time for the final and very steep distance down the Red Hill which offers amazing view over Kalalau Valley and Kalalau Beach.

-FAQ about the ultimate Kauai hike
+The ultimate Kauai hike FAQ

 Here you find the answers to some frequently asked questions about the ultimate Kauai hike.